VoIP Telephony Glossary – IP-Telephony from A to Z

-AskoziaPBX: The most intuitive software PBX in the world.
+AskoziaPBX: The flagship product of Askozia and the most intuitive software PBX in the world.

-Automatic Call Distribution (ACD): In order to assure the best possible handling of incoming calls, an ACD system automatically takes and distributes calls to certain employees within a company.
+Automatic Call Distribution (ACD): In order to ensure the best possible handling of incoming calls, an ACD system automatically takes and distributes calls to certain employees within a company.
 Particularly, call groups can be specified and assigned to the digits of the telephone keypad.
-An incoming call then automatically gets routed with respect to the digit pressed by the caller.
+An incoming call then automatically gets routed depending on the digit pressed by the caller.

 Bandwidth: A defined signal processing measure that is used to describe transmission power.
 For IP telephony, approximately 100 Kbits per second are required respectively for upload and download for each established conversation.

-Busy: SIP status that can be output when a telephone is called that is already involved in another conversation.
+Busy: SIP status that can be sent when a telephone is called that is already involved in another conversation.

 Busy Lamp Fields (BLF): Show the status (busy, ringing, available) of phones of other users that are connected to your phone system.
-Often exist in combination with speed dial keys.
+Often exists in combination with speed dial keys.

 Beronet: Manufacturer of telephony hardware from Berlin, Germany.